dannberg/dannb-org/content/blog/2022/how-to-be-first-finops-practitioner.md

 _price **=** rate **x** usage_

-That means that if you want to lower the price, you have only levers that you can pull: rate and usage.
+That means that if you want to lower the price, you have two levers that you can pull: rate and usage.
 Everything you do is in favor of one of those two levers.

 ### Lowering Rate